-- The Philips Lumea lasts a long time, According to Philips, their Advanced and Prestige models have more than 250,000 flashes, which covers > 1million cm² of body area, 200+ full body treatments and more than 15 years of monthly top-up treatments.
+- The Philips Lumea lasts a long time.
+According to Philips, their Advanced and Prestige models have more than 250,000 flashes, which covers > 1million cm² of body area, 200+ full body treatments and more than 15 years of monthly top-up treatments.
 You could share it and still get years of use.
 Of note, Philips have only based their assumption on bulb life, not taking into consideration general use, battery use, wear and tear etc.

 - All devices in the Philips Lumea range comes with a 2 year global warranty.
-I have claimed this twice and they have honoured it both times.

 - The black dots associated with hair growth that you get with shaving disappears

 - No scratchy armpit or bikini line stubble!

 - It is on the pricey side.
 It took me awhile to buy my first IPL device.
 But it is good value.
 If you have been going for salon treatments, a home IPL device is definitely cheaper.

 - Most IPLS have a specific number of flashes that they will deliver before the lamp dies and you have to replace it.

 - The flash rate for the Philips Lumea Advanced model is a ‘slow’, 3.5 seconds.
 It doesn’t worry me but for some people, this can feel like a long time.
 The Prestige model is a lot faster at 2 seconds.

 - If you glide too fast you will miss spots.
 This happened to me.
 I had patchy areas of hair that would regrow and I had to continue treating every 2 weeks up to 8 times.